harishahe04/Face-Detection/README.md

 ## Topics Covered

-- HAAR Cascade Classifer using OpenCV
+- HAAR Cascade Classifier using OpenCV
 - Histogram of Oriented Gradients (HOG) with Dlib and Linear SVM
 - Dlib with CNN
 - Face Detection from WebCam